Horizon4/final-project-horizon/README.md

 # final-project-horizon
-(the following will be removed from read.md before sprint 0 submission)
+The following is to be removed from read.md before sprint 0 submission.

 ## Tasks: ##
+Product Backlog -> Zain

 UI/UX Tasks -> Howard

 summary.md -> Jason